eshan-sud/ORB_SLAM3/README.md

 - In **mono_euroc.cc** around line 83 change the last argument of the function to true \
 "ORB_SLAM3::System SLAM(argv[1],argv[2],ORB_SLAM3::System::MONOCULAR, true);" \
 which is false by default and then rebuild the package.
-- Fixed : SegmentationFault ; occurring on saving KeyFrameTrjectory.txt
 - Uncommented some lines in file : System.cc, function : System::Shutdown(), around line : 517
+- Added CLI support for bUseViewer in mono_tum.cc: parsed at line 39, declared at line 52, and passed to the System constructor at line 59.

 ## How to build
 Clone the repository: